 Luke turned his focus to his task, thrust the image from his mind.

 Against the combined efforts of Luke and Severin, the small army of mundanes didn’t stand a chance.
 Whoever had sent them, Luke thought, must have been banking that he and/or Severin—whichever of them was the target—wouldn’t violate the Protocols.

 It was a stupid assumption.

 The Broken wouldn’t make that mistake.

 Luke sent attacker after attacker flying with the agimat-enhanced telekinetic force from his hurtling right fist.
-Weaver moved with the precision of the trained soldier she was, her daemon weapon one with her intent, changing length, shape, thickness to suit her needs moment to moment.
+Severin moved with the precision of the trained soldier she was, her daemon weapon one with her intent, changing length, shape, thickness to suit her needs moment to moment.

 It was a rout.
 All they had to do was outlast the rapidly thinning crowd.

 Luke saw it from the corner of his eye: Severin spinning balletically, bringing her weapon—currently a longstaff—sharply around and down to crack against the skull of an approaching mundane.

 Her target—she seemed to realize too late—was the crying little boy Luke had glimpsed seconds earlier.